yueyinqiu/Dereverbic-Legacy/README.md

 ## Environment

+Here listed the software and hardware environment we use, but it should work on other environments including Windows or even other GPUs.

+### Software

-We use Anaconda on Linux to manage the environments, with CUDA 12.4.
+We use Anaconda on Linux (Anolis OS 8.6) to manage the environments, with CUDA 12.4.
 We use Visual Studio Code for developpment, and highly recommend you to use it as well.

 ```shell
 conda create -n Ricbe python=3.12.8